|Option||Course Load*||Start-Term||Time Commitment||In-Person Requirement|

 |M.S.
 Online with Intensive Study||Full-Time Only||Spring Only||3 terms||3 weeks during summer|

 * International students are responsible for ensuring they have read and understand the University’s student visa application eligibility and requirements.
 Please note that it is not permissible to enroll while in B-1/B-2 status.
 In addition, if studying on a student visa, you must enroll full-time (12 credits per term) and study on campus.

 This is a rigorous and concentrated graduate degree program that demands a serious commitment of time and energy.
-The Master of Science in Negotiation and Conflict Resolution can be taken on a full or part-time basis, and is designed to accommodate the professional obligations of students who are employed full-time.
+The Master of Science in Negotiation and Conflict Resolution can be taken on a full or part-time basis for on-campus instruction, and full-time for the online/intensive study option, which consists of three terms of online study including three weeks of in-person intensive study.
+The program schedule is designed to accommodate the professional obligations of students who are employed full-time.

-In order to receive the Master of Science in Negotiation and Conflict Resolution, students must complete all requirements within three years (six terms, excluding summer) with an overall grade point average of 3.0 (B) or better.
+In order to receive the Master of Science in Negotiation and Conflict Resolution, students must complete 40 points for degree completion and all requirements within three years (six terms, excluding summer) with an overall grade point average of 3.0 (B) or better.